-Inpatient perinatal care was assigned to CAPQuaM as a Pediatric Quality Measures Program (PQMP) priority by the Agency for Healthcare Research and Quality (AHRQ), with the active consultation of the Centers for Medicare & Medicaid Services (CMS).
-After initial assignment, conversations between CAPQuaM, AHRQ, and CMS resulted in a decision for CAPQuaM to undertake the development of measures related to the temperature of low birth weight neonates.
-We developed this measure in close consultation with our Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs/New York State Medicaid.
+Inpatient perinatal care was assigned to CAPQuaM as a PQMP priority by the Agency for Healthcare Research and Quality (AHRQ) with the active consultation of the Centers for Medicare & Medicaid Services (CMS).
+After initial assignment, conversations between CAPQuaM, AHRQ, and CMS resulted in a decision for CAPQuaM to undertake the development of measures related to the temperature of low birth weight (LBW) neonates.
+We developed this measure in close consultation with our Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs / New York State Medicaid.

 This measure addresses a key gap in inpatient perinatal care.
-Evidence that thermal management (such as hot water bottles and incubators) improves survival of newborn and premature infants exists from as early as the late 19th century (Garrison, 1923; Holt, 1902; Baker, 2000; Pierce, 1875; Currier, 1891; Fischer, 1915; Holt, Macintosh, 1940).
-Modern studies have confirmed and extended these findings, including potential methods to maintain temperature for infants in the delivery room (Silverman, Fertig, Berger, 1958; Sinclair, 2007; Watkinson, 2006).
-Laptook et al confirmed the association of temperature loss with poor outcomes in 5,277 infants, 401-1499 grams, born at any of 15 academic medical centers participating in the National Institute of Child Health and Human Development (NICHD) Neonatal Research Network (Laptook, Salhab, Bhaskar, 2007).
-A formal item selection process looking at potential measures for infants under 1500 grams identified neonatal temperature as an independent contributor to a composite quality of care measure (Profit, Gould, Zupancic, 2011).
+Evidence that thermal management (such as hot water bottles and incubators) improves survival of newborn and premature infants exists from as early as the late 19th century (Baker, 2000; Currier, 1891; Fischer, 1915; Garrison, 1923; Holt, 1902; Pierce, 1875).
+Modern studies have confirmed and extended these findings, including potential methods to maintain temperature for infants in the Delivery Room (Silverman, Fertig, Berger, 1958; Sinclair, 2007; Watkinson, 2006).
+Laptook and colleagues confirmed the association of temperature loss with poor outcomes in 5,277 infants, 401-1499 grams, born at any of 15 academic medical centers participating in the National Institute of Child Health and Human Development (NICHD) Neonatal Research Network (Laptook, Salhab, Bhaskar, 2007).
+A formal item selection process looking at potential measures for infants under 1500 grams identified neonatal temperature as an independent contributor to a composite quality of care measure (Profit, Gould, Zupancic, et al., 2011).

 We have collected data from chart review at three diverse hospitals in New York City.
-All three hospitals had a range of birth weights and a range of temperatures, both when we considered the actual measured temperature and when we adjusted those that were not taken rectally to create a "corrected" core temperature (see Figures 1 and 2 in the supporting documents).
+All three hospitals had a range of birth weights and a range of temperatures, both when we considered the actual measured temperature and when we adjusted those that were not taken rectally to create a "corrected" core temperature.